Star Trek VI: The Undiscovered Country: Filming

-Flinn conceived the penal colony Rura Penthe as on an arid, undeveloped world with odorous aliens; Meyer suggested that it be turned into an ice world instead.
-The exterior shots of Martia, Kirk, and McCoy traveling across the frozen wastes were filmed on top of a glacier in Alaska, forty minutes east of Anchorage.
+Flinn conceived the penal colony Rura Penthe as on an arid, undeveloped world, but Meyer suggested that it be turned into an ice world instead.
+The exterior shots of Martia, Kirk, and McCoy traveling across the frozen wastes were filmed on top of a glacier in Alaska, east of Anchorage.
 Because of budget and time constraints, the second unit was tasked with getting the footage.
 The location was accessible only by helicopter, and was scouted months before filming began.
-The main problem the crew faced was the cold; in the morning, the temperatures peaked at around −22 °F, while by mid-afternoon it often dropped to −50°.
-The stuntmen, dressed in woolen costumes, were in danger of catching pneumonia.
+The main problem the crew faced was the cold, with temperatures during shooting dropping to −50 °F. The stuntmen, dressed in woolen costumes, were in danger of catching pneumonia.
 Ice caverns producer Jaffe had scouted partially melted before filming; with only two-and-a-third days of time to film, the crew had to do the best they could.
 Batteries drained after minutes of filming in the cold, and the lack of snow was compensated by dropping fake precipitation into the scene by helicopter.

 Scenes featuring the main characters at Rura Penthe were filmed on a soundstage.
-Massive fans blew dusty fake snow that, according to Shatner, got into "every orifice", as well as into the camera.
 Creating a fake blizzard was challenging; two types of plastic snow were mixed together to provide flakes and powdery accumulation.
+Massive fans blew snow that, according to Shatner, got into "every orifice", as well as the camera.
 Camera magazines were changed off the stage so that there was no chance the snow could get into the film; crewmembers found the snow in their socks for weeks afterwards.

 The underground prison was shot in real caves left by mining at Griffith Park, in the Bronson Canyon, previously used as the Batcave and in the 1930s Flash Gordon serial.
 Shots of the interior of the mine were captured at night so it appeared like the setting was underground.
-Since Narita and his crew weren't allowed to drill holes for lights in the mine shafts, illumination had to come from practical lights that appeared to be part of the set.
+Since Narita and his crew were not allowed to drill holes for lights in the mine shafts, illumination had to come from practical lights that appeared to be part of the set.
 The elevator descent into the bowels of the mine was simulated by pasting fake rocks to a canvas being cranked in the background of the scene.
 While Zimmerman believed Shatner would hate the fight between Kirk and his doppelgänger, the actor enjoyed the theatrical sequence, and contributed to the choreography with his knowledge of judo and karate.